Magic in Dungeons & Dragons: Components

 The casting of spells within Dungeons & Dragons often requires the mage to do, say, or use something in order for the spell to work.
 Spells may require a verbal, somatic, or material component or a magical focus.
 These actions are performed by the fictional character in the game, not by the player in the real world.
 The player may simply state what the character does, or may embellish with sound effects or gestures to enhance the theatrics of the game.

 In 4th edition, spell components were eliminated as a mechanic.
 Flavor text for some spells and prayers mention words, gestures or objects, however this is purely cosmetic.
 Although 4th edition eliminated the component mechanic for spells, most rituals require material components, some rituals require foci and many spells and prayers benefit from magical implements.
 In 5th edition, spells may require a verbal, somatic, or material component.
+Mikael Sebag, in the journal Games and Culture, highlighted that material components often have "clear symbolic associations between the component and the spell's intended effect" and "many of the material components first introduced in the 1978 Player's Handbook for Advanced Dungeons & Dragons (TSR) have persisted into the most recent 2016 fifth edition of Dungeons & Dragons".
+Sebag commented that spellcasters utilize material components "in symbolic, analogic ways that speak to the object's representational properties over its literal chemical composition or physical instrumentality.
+While this may be inconsistent with the linear causality of a physics engine operating on a Newtonian conception of the universe, such manipulations (and outcomes) are highly congruent with the premodern enchanted worldview that sees symbolic relationships as having their own special lines of causality".

 Sample spells

-The following is a sampling of the most iconic spells featured in every Dungeons & Dragons iteration, and is not a full list by any means.
+The following is a sampling of spells featured in multiple Dungeons & Dragons iterations.